 Mexico has a relatively young insolvency regime, with few concursos having been brought to court and not much case law.
-The Concurso Law was enacted on 12 May 2000 and has had two important amendments (in 2007 and 2014).
+The Concurso Law was enacted on 12 May 2000 and has had three amendments (in 2007, 2014 and 2019).
 It regulates the only commercial insolvency proceeding available in Mexico, which is known as concurso mercantil (concurso).
-Since 2000, close to 700 insolvency proceedings have been filed1 (approximately 40 per year) - a very modest figure with Mexico's economy being the 11th largest in the world.2
+Since 2000, close to 750 insolvency proceedings have been filed (approximately 40 per year) - a very modest figure, with Mexico's economy being the 11th largest in the world.

-As the numbers reflect, most restructurings in Mexico are nonstatutory out-of-court workouts.
+As the numbers reflect, most restructurings in Mexico are non-statutory out-of-court workouts.
 In the almost two decades of the Concurso Law regime, Mexican businesses have not embraced concurso as a means to resolve financial distress.
 The following factors contribute to this: